3 Week 3: Dictionary-Based Approaches

 ## # ℹ 14,232 more rows

-Some make sense: “love” is positive, “bully” is negative.
-Some, not so much: “talk” is positive? “joke” is negative?
-Some are out of context: “vice” is negative, but the vice president is not (especially since “president” is considered “positive,” which… really?).
+Some classifications make intuitive sense: “love” is positive and “bully” is negative.
+Others are less convincing: “talk” is positive? “joke” is negative?
+Some depend heavily on context: “vice” is negative, but vice president typically is not (especially since “president” is classified as “positive,” which… really?).
 And then “vote” is both positive and negative, which… what?
-Let’s turn a blind eye for now (but, once again, see Grimmer et al., Chapter 15 for best practices).

 Do people who watch different news media use different language?
 Let’s see what the data tell us.
 As always, check the unit of analysis in your dataset.
 In this case, each observation is a word, but we have a grouping variable for the comment (text_id), so we can count how many positive and negative words appear in each comment.
 We will calculate a net sentiment score by subtracting the number of negative words from the number of positive words (within each comment).